LaurelMorrison/capstone-TravelMatch/README.md

 Especially after a year of being stuck at home, people want to travel.
 This website is designed to help match your vacation criteria with potential destinations.

-TravelMatch will allow users to create a profile, fill out a vacation questionnaire and match them potential vacation destinations.
-The list of potential destinations will provide basic information, allowing you to compare multiple locations
+TravelMatch will allow users to create a profile, fill out a vacation questionnaire.
+Once the answers are submitted, it will populate a list of potential vacation destinations.
+The list of potential destinations will provide basic information, allowing users to compare multiple locations

 ## Wireframe